 In case a single sheet of glass is used in a glass-reinforced laminate it shall be recorded as Review Item in the PCB definition dossier.

 Two sheets of glass reinforcement are specified to mitigate the risk of reduced insulation caused by contamination.
-This is also specified for laminates for class 3/A in accordance with IPC-6012 Appendix A. In case a single reinforcement in laminate is used, it is recommended to implement other means to mitigate the risk of contamination in laminate.
+In case a single reinforcement in laminate is used, it is recommended to implement other means to mitigate the risk of contamination in laminate.
 IPC-4121 provides various properties, such as resin-to-glass ratio, for core laminate constructions.

 ECSS-Q-ST-70-12_1200385